Add To Favorites

 Why do canals incorporate locks?
 Find the "key" to lock engineering with this art-infused lesson plan.

 Canals allowed boats to transport goods through man-made connective waterways.
 The canal system allowed freight to be moved more quickly and efficiently than in the past.
 Why was the canal system more effective than previous modes of transportation?
+Invite students, working in small groups, to research canal systems.
+Organize text and electronic resources for students to view for this research.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step